What we know about the killings of a Cincinnati deputy and an 18-year-old who was shot by police

 (CNN) — The city of Cincinnati is looking for answers after two high-profile killings on consecutive days – killings officials say are connected.

-On Thursday, city police fatally shot an armed 18-year-old as he ran from them, and the next day a long-serving sheriff’s deputy was hit and killed by a car that authorities say was driven by the young man’s grieving father.
+On Thursday, city police fatally shot an armed 18-year-old as he ran from them, and the next day long-serving sheriff’s deputy Larry Henderson was hit and killed by a car that authorities say was driven by the young man’s grieving father.

 The father, 38-year-old Rodney Hinton Jr., is charged with aggravated murder, but neither police nor an attorney representing his family have disclosed any motivation behind his alleged targeting of the deputy.